Last Updated on March 18, 2021 by Lori

 High Falls Gorge features four beautiful waterfalls cascading over rocks with walkways, trails, bridges and two glass floor walkways to safely view the falls.
-It definitely should be on your “Must See” list when visiting the Lake Placid area!
+The entire family will love spending the day at High Falls Gorge!

 Where is High Falls Gorge?